GiovanniDicanio/Utf8ConvAtlStl/README.md

 This project contains also a unit-test for the reusable Unicode conversion module.

 Code developed using Visual Studio 2015.
 Compiles cleanly at `/W4` in both 32-bit builds and 64-bit builds.

+**Note for Older VC++ Compilers**
+If you are using Visual Studio 2010, which doesn't support the C++11 `constexpr` keyword, you can still include this C++ code in your projects, simply substituting every instance of `constexpr` with `const`; this code will work just fine.